ONEOK Inc. (OKE) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for ONEOK Inc. (OKE) is $73.22, which is $5.09 above the current market price.
-The public float for OKE is 444.24M, and currently, short sellers hold a 2.11% ratio of that float.
-The average trading volume of OKE on March 08, 2023 was 2.37M shares.
+The average price suggested by analysts for OKE is $73.39, which is $8.75 above the current market price.
+The public float for OKE is 444.24M, and currently, shorts hold a 1.99% of that float.
+The average trading volume for OKE on March 14, 2023 was 2.37M shares.

 OKE’s Market Performance

-The stock of ONEOK Inc. (OKE) has seen a 3.16% increase in the past week, with a -1.52% drop in the past month, and a 0.48% gain in the past quarter.
-The volatility ratio for the week is 1.93%, and the volatility levels for the past 30 days are at 2.01% for OKE.
-The simple moving average for the last 20 days is -0.71% for OKE stock, with a simple moving average of 8.34% for the last 200 days.
+OKE’s stock has seen a -7.30% decrease for the week, with a -6.37% drop in the past month and a -0.75% fall in the past quarter.
+The volatility ratio for the week is 3.23%, and the volatility levels for the past 30 days are at 2.32% for ONEOK Inc. The simple moving average for the last 20 days is -5.76% for OKE stock, with a simple moving average of 2.04% for the last 200 days.

 Analysts’ Opinion of OKE